dkrashen/latexd/readme.md

 # Latexd

-A modular wrapper around `latexmk` to compile a LaTeX document using auxiliary files from one or more separate directories, while keeping auxiliary build files in a temporary directory.
+A modular wrapper around `latexmk` to compile a LaTeX document using auxiliary files from one or more separate directories (e.g., .sty, .bib, images).
+The directory containing the main .tex file is always automatically included, so local support files live alongside your document without any extra flag.
+All build artifacts are kept in a temporary folder and cleaned up afterward.

 ## Overview